nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * Executes always
   * Whether or not an exception is thrown
   * Whether or not the `try` block runs to completion
-* Typically used to handle unmanaged resource
+* Typically used to handle unmanaged resources

 +++
 #### The `finally` Block Example